The Hand (1981 film): Plot

 Lansdale and Stella begin a romantic relationship despite the latter showing an interest in Brian.
 Not long after, Lansdale meets Brian at a bar, but is confused as he should be on a two-week vacation with Stella.
-He soon learns that Brian hasn't seen her since she last went to Lansdale's cabin.
+He soon learns that Brian has not seen her since she last went to Lansdale's cabin.
 Lansdale picks up Anne at the airport, but soon realizes she has no real intention of staying as she previously claimed.
 He hallucinates the hand strangling her, causing the car to crash in a fiery explosion.
 While his wife and daughter are at the cabin, Lansdale confesses to Brian that he slept with Stella.
 Soon after, Brian is killed in his car by the hand.

 That night, Lansdale awakens to see the hand trying to kill Anne.
 Lizzie overhears the commotion and calls the police, and Lansdale chases the hand outside into the nearby barn.
 The hand tries to attack him, but Lansdale stabs it.
-The hand crawls to a nearby spare tire where Lansdale tries to stab it again, misses, and the hand wraps itself around Lansdale's throat and causing him to lose consciousness.
+The hand crawls to a nearby spare tire where Lansdale tries to stab it again and misses and the hand wraps itself around Lansdale's throat and causes him to lose consciousness.

 Lansdale awakens to find his left hand around his throat while the police investigate.
-The sheriff, and his deputies attempt to ask Lansdale what happened.
+The sheriff and his deputies attempt to ask Lansdale what happened.
 Discovering that Anne is still alive, Lansdale attempts to explain what happened when the officers notice a pungent smell permeating the area in the carport around the car, specifically from the trunk.
 Lansdale tries to prove that nothing is wrong by opening the trunk, only to be horrified by the sight of Stella and Brian's dead bodies stuffed inside.

 At a local insane asylum, a psychologist attempts to communicate with Lansdale.
 She wants him to remember and admit that it was him, not his severed hand, who killed all the victims.
 He says that the hand wants to kill her because it hates her.
 Suddenly, the hand (which may exist or may still be a figment of Lansdale's mind) appears from behind the psychiatrist and strangles her.
 Lansdale, completely taken over by the essence of the hand, looks at her dead body and starts to laugh.
 He loosens the restraint on his other hand and gets up, presumably to escape from the asylum.